sx-bet/sportx-js/README.md

 `totalBetSize` is the total size of the order

+`baseToken` is the token this order is denominated in

 `percentageOdds` is the implied odds the maker is receiving for this order.
 To convert into a readable implied odds, you can use:

 ```typescript